djeada/Databases-Notes/notes/03_sql/03_data_manipulation_language_dml.md

 When working with DML, it's important to use best practices to ensure data integrity and optimal performance.

-- **Always Use WHERE Clauses**: For `UPDATE` and `DELETE` statements, include a `WHERE` clause to specify which records to affect.
-Omitting it could alter or delete all records in the table.
+- It is important to always include a `WHERE` clause in `UPDATE` and `DELETE` statements to target specific records; omitting it can unintentionally alter or delete all records in the table.
-- **Test Queries Safely**: Before running queries on production data, test them in a development environment or use transactions to prevent unintended changes.
+- Queries should be tested in a development environment or with transactions to safely evaluate their effects before executing them on production data.
-- **Backup Your Data**: Regular backups protect against data loss from mistakes or system failures.
+- Regular backups of your database are essential to safeguard against data loss due to errors or system failures.
-- **Understand Transactions**: Use transactions to group multiple operations that should succeed or fail together.
+- Understanding and using transactions allows you to group multiple operations into a single unit, ensuring that all operations either succeed together or fail together.

 ### Transactions in DML